facebookresearch/mmf/projects/m4c_captioner/README.md

 # TextCaps: a Dataset for Image Captioning with Reading Comprehension

-This repository contains the code for M4C-Captioner model, released under the Pythia framework.
+This repository contains the code for M4C-Captioner model, released under the MMF.

 Project Page: https://textvqa.org/textcaps/